 Benefits built up before 1 April 2014

 On 1 April 2014, the L G P S changed from a final salary scheme to a career average scheme.
-If you joined the L G P S before 1 April 2014, you have built up benefits in the final salary scheme.
+If you joined the L G P S before then, you have built up benefits in the final salary scheme.
 These benefits are calculated differently, using your membership up to 31 March 2014 and your final pay.

 For membership built up to 31 March 2008, you receive a pension of 1/80th of your final pay plus an automatic tax-free lump sum of three times your pension.